jonathas/jonathas.github.io/_posts/2017-09-16-one-year-working-with-nodejs-after-php-and-dotnet.md

         // Do something with the error
     } else {
         console.log("All done!");
-        // Do something else here that depends on the ab.txt files inside every directory }
+        // Do something else here that depends on the ab.txt files }
 });
 {% endhighlight %}